vycdev/king-typer/docs/en/about.md

 Likewise, there are many tools that I use on the back end.
 While these are not compiled away to give the user the best performance they can, they are essential to maintaining the API.

 - `koa` - Mentioned in the front end, Koa is the backbone of the API.
 It creates a dynamic HTTP server from which the API takes life.
 It is hosted on Heroku.
-- `pg` - PostgreSQL is an SQL-based database, where all the user, texts, and game data are stored.
+- `postgres` - PostgreSQL is an SQL-based database, where all the user, texts, and game data are stored.
 - `knex` - Rather than interacting with the database itself, I use Knex to interact with it.
 Using Knex, I can write database migrations, seeds, and most importantly, interact with the database.
 It automatically sanitizes input and makes an easy, function-based way to interact.
+- `mocha/chai` - To write unit tests, I use mocha, which is a testing library similar to Jest.
+These tests are complemented by chai, an assertions library.
+- `joi` - When performing requests, often times there is a schema required for requests.
+Joi is a middleware creator that performs schema validation for you, so you can ensure that you are getting the correct schema passed in with little hassle.
+- `ws` - The browser has native websockets built in, but Node.JS doesn't.
+To implement websockets, we use the ws module.
+Socket.io is not necessary, and it is bloated so it is not used.

 ## Testing